mvaganov/CmdLineAsteroids/notes.md

 `voice`
 Timing is a really important part of a real-time game engine.
-It is required for physics simulation, a key measurement of performance, and a tool to intentionally reduce CPU usage.
+It is required for physics simulation, tracking performance, and with throttling, a tool to intentionally reduce CPU usage.
 Making a separate time-keeping system like this leaves design space for time-related features in the future, like pausing our simulation, or slowing down time.

 This implementation is a wrapper around the C# Stopwatch object, which is a high-resolution timer standard to the C# API.
 It is keeping track of the passage of time as seconds and milliseconds separately.
 Floating point values for time are most convenient for physics calculations.
-Millisecond values are most convenient for system-level calculations.
+Millisecond values are more accurate over long durations, and most convenient for system-level calculations.
-Also, as floating point values increase, they reduce in precision.
+  As floating point values increase, they reduce in precision.

+`scene`
+show floating point number's exponent change as it increases in value

+`voice`
   Specifically, a game that has running for more than 4.5 hours will be more accurate if it uses integer-based millisecond calculations instead of floating points.

+`scene`
+back to code

+`voice`
-This class is a singleton, which allows details about the passage of time to be accessed anywhere in the program.
-This is very important for physics calculations.
+This class is a singleton, which allows details about the passage of time to be accessed anywhere in the program, very important for physics math.
 I'm not making the entire class static because pure static classes create design hazards similar to global variables.
   These would be most apparent if we were designing a game with variable passage of time, like time dialation in different regions of space.
+You might also notice that DeltaTime gives the same value until UpdateSelf is called.
+This will keep timing math consistent when DeltaTime is checked at multiple different times of the same update frame.
+You may also realize that this code is actually giving a measurement of how long the last frame took.
+This works in practice because frames tend to require similar amounts of compute.
+In the worst case a one frame lag-spike will cause a very laggy frame to use the faster timing value of the previous frame the next fast frame will use the long frame time of the previous laggy frame, but do so very quickly to a keen-eyed observer, this will look like a strange stutter, where the game slows down a lot, and then speeds up a lot, over the course of a few milliseconds.
+The ThrottleUpdate function is used to smooth out frames, and reduce CPU burden.
+The ThrottleWithoutConsoleKeyPress interrrupts the throttling when a keypress is detected, so that the game always updates quickly to user input. lets test this out.

 `scene`
 ```
 			//...
 			char input;
 			float targetFps = 20;
+			int targetMsDelay = (int)(1000 / targetFps);
 			while (running) {
 				Draw();
 				Console.WriteLine($"{Time.DeltaTimeMs}   ");
 				ProcessInput();
 				Time.Update();
 				Update();
-				int targetMsDelay = (int)(1000 / targetFps);
 				Time.SleepWithoutConsoleKeyPress(targetMsDelay);
 			}
 			//...